Exam View:

 Federalism is a system of government where the powers are divided equally between the Centre and its various parts, including provinces and states.
 Federalism is one of the pillars of the Basic Structure of the Constitution.

-The Planning Commission was replaced by NITI Aayog in 2015 with an emphasis on the ‘Bottom –Up’ approach and to achieve Sustainable Development Goals (SDGs).
-One of the main mandates of NITI Aayog is to foster cooperative federalism through structured support initiatives and mechanisms with the States continuously, recognising that strong States make a strong nation.
+The Planning Commission was replaced by NITI Aayog in 2015 with an emphasis on the ‘Bottom–up’ approach and to achieve Sustainable Development Goals (SDGs).
+One of the main mandates of NITI Aayog is to foster cooperative federalism through structured support initiatives and mechanisms with the States continuously, recognizing that strong States make a strong nation.

 Cooperative vs Competitive Federalism: